TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Index.rst

 **Other contribution**

-For contriubtion to other areas besides the TYPO3 core, please look at https://typo3.org/community/contribute/.
+For contribution to other areas besides the TYPO3 core, please look at https://typo3.org/community/contribute/.

 For example, you can contribute to the